Books, Blogs, and TED Talks for Hard Working Women

 One More Blog for Women

-Sassy Sister Stuff | A Place to Share, Support, and Inspire.
-Is it cheating to include my website on this list?
-Wink-wink:) My blog is just two years old so it’s still considered very young.
-But I truly hope you are finding words of inspiration and wisdom that help you find your passion and purpose in life.
+Sassy Sister Stuff | Embracing Sass and Confidence in Midlife and Beyond: Is it cheating to include my website on this list?
+Wink-wink:) My blog was designed to share, support, and inspire women in the midlife and senior years of life.
+I truly hope you are finding words of inspiration and wisdom that help you find your passion and purpose in life.
 Plus, I hope you are being inspired to take good care of yourself and honor your wonderfulness!

 woman leaning against a fence reading a book in the grass